Shantanugupta1118/Zoom-GMeet-Automation-Joiner/README.md

 ##### Set the Video Settings as follows :
 <img src = "Configurations/video.png" width = "600">

+### For Google Meet Not required any configuration settings it will auto mute audio and video before joining
 # How to run the program :
 ##### Clone this repository and unzip it